-- B.1.1 The boat shall;

-- (a) Be in compliance with the class rules.

-- (b) Have a valid hull certificate.

-- (c) have valid certification marks as required
+- B.1.1 The boat shall; - (a) Be in compliance with the class rules. - (b) Have a valid hull certificate and hull measurement form. - (c) have valid certification marks as required

 B.2 FLOTATION CHECKS

 B.2.1 It is the responsibility of the owner to ensure at all times the water-tightness of the boat.